linode/docs/docs/guides/security/selinux/a-beginners-guide-to-selinux-on-centos-8/index.md

 published: 2020-03-18
 modified_by:
   name: Linode
-title: "A Beginner's Guide to SELinux on CentOS 8"
+title: "Getting Started with SELinux on CentOS 8"
-h1_title: "Getting Started with SELinux on CentOS 8"
+title_meta: "A Beginner's Guide to SELinux on CentOS 8"
 contributor:
   name: Linode
 external_resources: